 At 4930mm long and 1850 wide, the DS 9 runs on 690mm wheels, and is almost identical in size to the current BMW 5 Series.
 Silhouette-wise it’s what you’d expect from a three-box, executive flagship saloon, but with a rear-raked window bang on trend with the current fastback style.
 One nice touch is a ‘Clous de Paris’ sabre, adding some detail to the acres of bonnet on show.

 It’s clearly based on the Chinese-market version of the Peugeot 508, which has a longer wheelbase than the European version for maximum rear legroom.
-What’s not clear from the images is whether it’s a saloon with separate bootlid or a 508-style lift-up tailgate.
-We suspect the latter, but won’t find out for a little while longer.
+And that means a standard saloon boot, rather than the 508’s life-up tailgate.

 It’s original on the inside

 If the DS 9 looks PSA-generic from the outside, it’s anything but inside.
 Both the driver and passenger are enveloped in the same unique style we’ve seen elsewhere in the DS range – although this time things have been turned up to 11.
 Expect lots of angles, origami-style design cues and everything else covered in Nappa leather.